 And did we say that you won’t get a wet butt from sitting on the ground?

 Enough Control?
 Yes!

-There are several raps against Flows.
+There are several raps against quick-entry bindings.
 Some of it is style prejudice–the “you’re not a REAL snowboarder unless you do this” nonsense.
 You may also hear that they are somehow less secure than straps.
-If you believe that, just remember that the Flow professional team regularly medals at freestyle events, suggesting tha the binding style is quite suitable for jumping in the air, if that’s your thing.
+If you believe that, just remember that some professional riders do use these bindings, and they win medals.
+So no, you don’t have to use strap bindings to be a high-level rider.

-The most legitimate knock on Flows used to be that they tend to be heavier than a strap binding.
-But in the last several years the Flow people have made their gear much lighter than it used to be.
-So now it’s mostly a matter of preference.
+The most legitimate knock on these bindings used to be that they tend to be heavier than strap bindings.
+But quick-entry bindings have made a lot of progress and are now lighter than they used to be.
+So now the question of which binding style is mostly a matter of preference.